KentinTL/Project_DA_Java_EN_Come_to_the_Rescue_of_a_Java_Application/README.md

 ## Second Step you need to Fork the project on github
 You need to go on this [link](https://github.com/OpenClassrooms-Student-Center/Project_DA_Java_EN_Come_to_the_Rescue_of_a_Java_Application)
-Next, click on the Fork button just like picture here : [image](assetReame/Fork.png)
+Next, click on the Fork button

 ## Third step clone the repo on Eclipse
 If u dont know how to do the i put a link with a tutorial for you right [here](https://www.geeksforgeeks.org/how-to-clone-a-project-from-github-using-eclipse/)